soda480/threaded-order/README.md

 * Thread-safe logging, callbacks, and run summary
 * Graceful shutdown on interrupt
 * `torun` CLI for loading modules, seeding state, and running functions using threaded-order’s dependency-aware scheduler
+* Shared state support with a built-in lock for safe cross-thread mutation.

 ## Installation